rgcgithub/regenie/docs/docs/overview.md

 \text{ subject to } \gamma_i \ge 0 \text{ for all } i
 $$

-The NNLS method tests the hypothesis $H_0: \gamma_i=0$ for all $i$ vs.
+The SBAT method tests the hypothesis $H_0: \gamma_i=0$ for all $i$ vs.
 $H_1: \gamma_i > 0$ for some $i$.
-By using this joint model, the NNLS test accounts for the correlation structure between the burden masks and with the non-negative constraints, it can lead to boost in power performance when multiple burden masks are causal and have concordant effects.
+By using this joint model, the SBAT test accounts for the correlation structure between the burden masks and with the non-negative constraints, it can lead to boost in power performance when multiple burden masks are causal and have concordant effects.
 This test has the nice property that it combines